afuadhossain/Instaclaim/README.md

 ![Ganache](./images/ganache.png)

-5. Go to setting in Ganache.
-Go to Server.
+5. In Ganache, go to Settings -> Server.
 Make sure the port number is 7545.
-(This can be configured in truffle-config.js)
+(This can be configured to another port in truffle-config.js)

 ![Server](./images/server.png)